George9Waller/Symmetric_CypherSite/README.md

-# Symetric_CypherSite
+# Symmetric_CypherSite
 A JS Website with Caesar &amp; Polyalphabetic cyphers + deciphers.
 It also has frequency analysis using a graph.

-View the site at: https://george9waller.github.io/Symetric_CypherSite/
+View the site at: https://george9waller.github.io/Symmetric_CypherSite/